europaphp/skeleton/src/Europa/App/readme.md

 App
 ===

-The application layer serves as a component responsible for eliminating unnecessary boilerplate code by bringing all of the other components together into one.
+The application layer serves as a component responsible for eliminating unnecessary boilerplate code by bringing all of the necessary components for running your application together into one.
 It is designed to break apart your application into smaller chunks of code, or modules.
 In order for your application to run, you need at least one module.

 To add modules to your application, you would access the `modules` dependency and append items to it.
 At its most basic, all you need to specify is the module directory name: